 No, we say.
 One of the reasons being that the value of a human being is hardly taken into account.
 This value determines happiness.
 And the happiness of the people determines the health of the society they live in.
 Violence is a barometer of this health.

 What do you feel you are worth?
 Not in money terms, but in human value.
 That is what really matters.
 Everyone needs appreciation and satisfaction.
 Less and less people feel they are really appreciated as human beings.

 Many companies consider the worker as a kind of raw material that you have to use in as limited amounts as possible and at the lowest possible cost.
 To them, workers are often just a mathematical number without a face.
 Robotization and transfer of operations to low-wage countries are tools in the hands of figure-driven managers.
 Some of them go as far as to employ young children in those countries.
 How could it be otherwise?
 Here they lay off people as if they were worn-off clothes.

 To many companies (luckily there are exceptions) money is the only thing that matters.
 They dance around it like around a holy fire (one day, it may well consume them).
 They have to produce as much money as possible so shareholders and managers can be paid regal remunerations and do not abandon the company overnight.
 Of course, we understand they need to be remunerated, but to what extent and at what cost?
 At the cost of humanity?
 We hope that you too as a politician and human being will feel this is deadly wrong.

-If nothing is done shortly about humanity in business and day-to-day-life, workers will turn into mere robots.
+If nothing is done shortly about humanity in business and in day-to-day-life, workers will turn into mere robots.
 A pity!
 They are human beings deserving respect.
 Respect in all sectors of our society seems to be shrinking fast.

 Keeping people happy should be the main aim of politicians and of businessmen.